dominicstop/react-native-ios-context-menu/README.md

 #### 4.1.3 `ContextMenuView` [Simple Example #3](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/example/src/components/ContextMenuView/ContextMenuViewSimpleExample03.js)
 A context menu  configured with 1 action, and a submenu (with 3 submenu actions)
-* A  `MenuConfig` object has a property called `menuItems` which accepts an array of objects.
+* A  `MenuConfig` object has a property called `menuItems`.
+This property accepts an array of objects.
 Those objects can either be a  `MenuAction` item or another `MenuConfig` item.
 * If you pass a `MenuConfig` object to `menuItems`, it will make a submenu.
 * This example is demoed in this [gif](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/assets/context-menu-view-gifs/ContextMenuView-SimpleExample-1-2-3-4.gif).